mtn98/mtn98/README.md

 ## Who am I?

 Hi there!
-My name is Michele and I am here mostly to learn.
+My name is Michele and I am here to learn.

 ## What do I do?
 I am currently working on my masters thesis, in which I employ ML-EAT to analyze political talk on Reddit.